intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 SYCL_EXTERNAL function?
 ```

-If the image contains kernels that *were* compiled with
+If the image contains kernels that *were* compiled with `-fsycl-fixed-targets`,
-`-fsycl-assume-all-kernels-run-on-targets`, the pass works as follows:
+the pass works as follows:

-* Set *FinalAssumedTargets* to the image's set of assumed target devices.
+* Set *FinalFixedTargets* to the image's set of fixed target devices.
 * Scan over all functions in the image looking for functions that have the
-  `!intel_assumed_targets` metadata.
-If the metadata exists and its set
+  `!intel_fixed_targets` metadata.
+If the metadata exists and its set includes
-  includes any target devices not in the image's set of assumed targets, issue
+  any target devices not in the image's set of fixed targets, issue a warning
-  a warning and set *FinalAssumedTargets* to the intersection of the metadata's
+  and set *FinalFixedTargets* to the intersection of the metadata's target set
-  target set and the *FinalAssumedTargets* set.
-(This may result in
+  and the *FinalFixedTargets* set.
+(This may result in *FinalFixedTargets*
-  *FinalAssumedTargets* being the empty set.)
+  being the empty set.)
 * Set the following properties in the "SYCL/device requirements" property set:
-  - Create an "assumed\_target" property (even if *FinalAssumedTargets* is the
+  - Create a "fixed\_target" property (even if *FinalFixedTargets* is the empty
-    empty set).
-This requires converting each target name in
+    set).
+This requires converting each target name in *FinalFixedTargets* to
-    *FinalAssumedTargets* to its associated aspect.
+    its associated aspect.

 Warning messages from this pass look like:

 ```
-warning: function 'foo' compiled with a different `-fsycl-assume-all-kernels-run-on-targets` switch than its calling kernel.
+warning: function 'foo' compiled with a different `-fsycl-fixed-targets` switch than its calling kernel.
 ```

 #### Create the "SYCL/device requirements" property set